 - Chrysippus was a Greek philosopher who belonged to the school of thought known as Stoicism.
 He died of laughter.

 - Famous French comic strip writer René Goscinny , best known for Astérix and Lucky Luke, died from cardiac arrest during a cardiac stress test.

 - Basil Brown, an English health food advocate, died of liver damage caused by hypervitaminosis after drinking ten gallons of carrot juice.

 - Michael Anderson Godwin, sentenced to death by the electric chair but commuted to life in prison, was electrocuted while fixing a television while sitting on a metal toilet seat.

-- WC Fields died on the day he despised the most: Christmas Day.
+- American comedian and actor W.C.
+Fields died on the day he despised the most: Christmas Day.

 - Joseph Stalin terrorized Russia for decades.
 One morning when he couldn't breathe and was in desperate need for medical help, nobody dared to enter the room without his explicit permission...